How Men Can Style Hoka Sneakers Well

 • Top: An oversized graphic tee, a boxy crewneck sweatshirt, or a statement hoodie.

-Why it works: This look is all about proportion.
-A skinny, tapered pant with a huge shoe like the Bondi can look a bit like you're wearing clown shoes.
-A wider pant leg flows over the shoe, creating a much stronger, more balanced silhouette.
-Hoka Project Clifton styling is all about this futuristic, technical vibe.
+Why it works: This look lives and dies on proportion.
+Skinny, tapered pants with a huge shoe like the Bondi can start to look a little clown-ish, real talk.
+A wider leg flows over the shoe, which instantly makes the silhouette look stronger and more balanced.
+Hoka Project Clifton styling also plays nicely with this futuristic, technical vibe.

 Look 3: The Gorpcore & Utility Vibe (Trail to Town)